Velocidex/velociraptor-web/content/docs/user-interface/investigating_clients/searching_clients.md

 ![Adding labels](../labels.png)

-Although it is possible to manipulate lables via the GUI, It is usually easier to use VQL queries to add or remove labels via the [label()]({{< ref "/docs/vql_reference/server.md#label" >}}) plugin.
+Although it is possible to manipulate labels via the GUI, It is usually easier to use VQL queries to add or remove labels via the [label()]({{< ref "/docs/vql_reference/server.md#label" >}}) plugin.